rellenberger/WikipediaChanges/README.md

 ## Issues
 - The JSON schema supplied to the Wikimedia Kafka Connect SSE is hard coded, so schema updates won't flow automatically.
 Wikimedia supply schema files here https://schema.wikimedia.org/#!/primary/jsonschema but they are .yaml and so need to be converted to JSON first.
+- Using seaborn and matplotlib to read dataframes means duckDb needs to be converted to pandas first.
+This is not ideal for large datasets as it leads to the entire dataset being loaded into memory.